strategicdata/pmhc-mds-spec/doc/faqs.rst

 of these keys for Provider Organisations, prior to the PMHC MDS implementation a Master Client Index during Stage 2 of development.

-Please refer to :ref:`identifier-management`.
+Please refer to :ref:`identifier_management`.

 Can you suggest a best practice approach to managing client keys?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We understand that PHNs approach :ref:`identifier-management` in various different ways
+We understand that PHNs approach :ref:`identifier_management` in various different ways
 to best suit their practice.
 PHNs will continue to manage client keys until the
 Master Client Index is developed and released in Stage 2.
 In the interim, we suggest
 speaking with another PHN in your network to understand their approach to managing